-In which, γ is the proxy of the level of economic1growth while $x_1 \cdots x_n$ represents indicators of possible predictor elements which depend on particular research.
+In which, γ is the proxy of the level of economic growth while $x_1 \cdots, x_n$ represents indicators of possible predictor elements which depend on particular research.

-The model (1) above was modified to include selected national public1debt proxies to achieve the objectives of the study.
+The model (1) above was modified to include selected national public debt proxies to achieve the objectives of the study.